denten-books/plain-text/main.md

 These are the same layers that Alexander Galloway unites in a system of what he calls decentralized and distributed control [@galloway_protocol_2006, 28-54].
-It is distributed to be sure, although to what extent it is decentralized is a matter of some debate.
-Like a good soldier, each device in the pictured network internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole (in the way, for example, your machine can at one moment connect to one wireless access point, and at another moment be tethered to an Ethernet cable with minimal loss of connectivity from the user's point of view).
-Yet, the OSI protocols and the DOM are also densely consolidated.
-They are, for example, legislated by an international governing body (the International Standards Organization in the case of OSI, and the Internet Engineering Task Force in the case of TCP/IP), subject to the usual political pitfalls of pan-global consortia.
+It is distributed to be sure, although to what extent decentralized is a matter of some debate.
+Like a good soldier, each device in the pictured network internalizes dozens if not hundreds of protocols that enable the system to function seamlessly as a whole (in the way, for example, your machine can at one moment connect to one wireless access point, and at another moment to another, with minimal loss of connectivity).
+Yet, OSI protocols and the DOM are also densely consolidated.
+They are, for example, legislated by specific international governing bodies[^ln3-osi], susceptible to the usual political pitfalls of pan-global consortia.
 Whatever the case may be, the subject encounters the "protocol stack" from without, on the periphery of the network (see Figure).
-When paging through an electronic book (usually an OSI-compliant device), for example, the reader has access only to the outputs emanating from the application layer, and at that, only at the exposed "window" level of the DOM.
+When paging through an electronic book (usually an OSI-compliant device displaying DOM-structured files), for example, the reader has access only to the outputs emanating from the application layer, and at that, only at the exposed "window" level of the DOM.
+The perceived "content" constitutes a small fraction of the underlying "formal" topology.

+[^ln3-osi]: The International Standards Organization (ISO) in the case of OSI, the Internet Engineering Task Force in the case of TCP/IP, and the Word Wide Web Consortium (W3C) in the case of the DOM.

 The application layer stops at the subject.
-Access to the underlying layers of device operation (and consequently analysis) are sometimes "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titles "Circumvention of copyright protection systems" and passed as part of the "Digital Millennium Copyright Act" (DMCA) in 1998.
-A literary scholar may be familiar with some provisions of American copyright law (U.S.  Code, Title 17) governing text as surface representation.
-The (legal) code extends "exclusive rights" to "copyright owners" of "literary works."
+Access to the layers intrinsic to device operation (and consequently to analysis) are sometimes "merely" obscured and sometimes made illicit outright, as is arguably the case with U.S. Code, Title 17, Chapter 12, §1201, titles "Circumvention of copyright protection systems" and passed as part of the "Digital Millennium Copyright Act" (DMCA) in 1998.
+A literary scholar may be familiar with some provisions of American copyright law governing text as surface representation: US Code, Title 17 extends "exclusive rights" to "copyright owners" of "literary works."
 The rights include the ability to "reproduce," "to prepare derivative works," "to distribute copies," and "to perform and to display publicly" (17.1.106).
 Surface representation is further subject to professional rules of conduct, embodied in practices of quotation, citation, and attribution (or lack thereof, as plagiarism).

 In practice, the easy reproducibility of digital text (and image) has served to erode the efficacy of copyright restrictions as a system of laws and regulations.
-The work of art in the age of digital reproduction has lost its already tenuous hold on the material substratum.
-Copy technologies from photocopiers, to desktop printers, to inexpensive magnetic storage and peer-to-peer file sharing networks reduce the price of copying and dissemination near frictionless levels.
+The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Copy technologies from photocopiers, to desktop printers, to cheap magnetic storage and peer-to-peer file sharing networks reduce the price of copying and dissemination to near frictionless levels.
 The response from the film, game, music, and publishing industries has been to transpose mechanisms of copyright enforcement from legal down to the infrastructural levels of enforcement, as software and hardware: from Code to code.
 In the words of Charles Clark, the